Hyundai Kona vs Subaru Crosstrek

-The 2019 Hyundai Kona and the 2019 Subaru Crosstrek are both recent additions to the subcompact crossover SUV market, and they both have a lot to offer.
+First introduced in 2017 and 2013 respectively, the Hyundai Kona and the Subaru Crosstrek are both relatively recent additions to the subcompact crossover SUV market.

 The Hyundai Kona goes with bold, youthful styling while the 2019 Subaru Crosstrek’s styling is inspired by the rugged, off-road-themed styling of its larger sibling – the Outback.

 Let’s explore the other differences between these two small SUVs in greater detail.